Jeanne Jaspersen - Albert Lea Tribune

 Jeanne married Dennis Jaspersen on July 20, 2002.
 Together the spent many wonderful years with remodel and landscaping projects at their home, many fishing get aways and other travels.

-Jeanne is survived by her husband, Dennis Jaspersen; sister, Sande Berven and her family, Brad (Lisa) and their daughters Laura and Rachel; step-daughter Rachel (Jason) Miller and their children Bode and Reese; aunt Marilyn (Jerry) Gilman; Mike and his children Mason, Olivia and Ethan; sister, Connie (Russell) Johanson and their family Brian and his children Hans and Kira, Brent (Sally) and their children Peyton and Axel; sister, Jeannette (Lee) Cox and their family Michele (Geofferey) Hanson and their children Geofferey, Matt, and Kalina.
+Jeanne is survived by her husband, Dennis Jaspersen; sister, Sande Berven and her family, Brad (Lisa) and their daughters Laura and Rachel; step-daughter Rachel (Jason) Miller and their children Bode and Reese; aunt Marilyn (Jerry) Gilman; Mike and his children Mason, Olivia and Ethan; sister, Connie (Russell) Johanson and their family Brian and his children Hans and Kira, Brent (Sally) and their children Peyton and Axel, Brenda and her daughter Emma; sister, Jeannette (Lee) Cox and their family Michele (Geofferey) Hanson and their children Geofferey, Matt, and Kalina.
 Survived by her sister-in-law, Carolyn Nelson, and daughters Susan, Sarah, and Ann; and many other extended family members.

 Jeanne was preceded in death by her parents, Cal and Anita Nelson, big brother Ted, her grandparents and aunts, uncles, and cousins.